 Tip: Regenerate from edit points

-Hover over a vertical dashed line in the script, then click the Regenerate icon (looks like a band aid) to fix that edit automatically.
+Hover over a vertical dashed line in the script, then click the Regenerate icon (a small band-aid) to fix that edit automatically.

 Feature limitations